Montana Trans Camp 2!

 an image of a sign reading "custer gallatin national forest". other nearby signs read "u.s. department of agriculture" and "forest service department of agriculture". the signs are in tall grass.

-We are estimating that we can fit about 20 tents at the campground!
-We're limited by the number of tents, not the number of people, so the exact number will depend on how many people are planning to share a tent with a friend and/or partner.If you and a pal are both planning on applying, please consider sharing a tent if you are comfortable!
-This allows us to accept more applicants.
-If you do plan to share a tent, please submit one application for the entire tent (you and your pal).If you are coming alone, no worries!
-We anticipate that most campers will be coming on their own.
-We won't ask or have you share a tent with a stranger.
+I estimate that we can fit about 20 tents at the campground!
+We're limited by the number of tents, not the number of people, so the exact maximum number will depend on how many people are planning to share a tent with a friend and/or partner.If you and a pal are both planning on applying, please consider sharing a tent if you are comfortable!
+This allows more applicants to attend.
+If you do plan to share a tent, please submit one application for the entire tent (you and your pal).If you are coming alone, no worries, most other campers will be as well!
+I won't ask or have you share a tent with a stranger.

 What will it be like there?